AndrewSaraev/STAA/README.md

 For this case the pattern should be at least 4x (a lone 2x Quincunx usually look worse than FXAA).

 ###### Addition ("and")
 If you're okay with a not very crisp output, you can try to combine *STAA* with another anti-aliasing image effect without using *STAAResolve*.
-The 2x Quincunx pattern should work fine for that purpose.
+The 2x Quincunx pattern works best for that purpose, since it needs only one extra frame to recreate all history data after image changes.

 ### Known Issues
 - Orthographic camera projection is currently not supported